Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 which is identical to \eqref{eq:gens-mcd-spec}, except for the exchange $\omega_i\leftrightarrow \tilde{\omega}_i$.
 We can again suggest a likely explanation for the emergence of a product formula.
 First, we note that removal of the positive root component of $\lambda_{1+}$ effectively removes the zero modes of $\omega_i$ and $\tilde{\mu}$.
 Indeed, since $\lambda_{1+}$ can be considered diagonal inside these operators, the removal of a positive root component should remove the degree of freedom entirely.
 One then observes from the Tables \ref{tab:HL-chiral-ring} and \ref{tab:mcd-chiral-ring} that the indices of the operators $\partial^{k+1}\omega$ and $\partial^{k+1}\tilde{\mu}$ cancel against the relations $\mu_0\tilde{\omega}_{\pm}=\mu_{\pm}\tilde{\omega}_{\mp}$ and $\tilde{\omega}_{+}\tilde{\omega}_{-}=0$ (and their derivatives).

 Concluding, we have shown that either a specialization or a modification of the index allows us to interpret our expression for the Macdonald index in terms of a simple quotient ring, generated solely by operators in the $S_2$ multiplet.
-As mentioned at the beginning of this section, this strengthens the observations in the previous section.